+Figure 1.
+PCC information flow to request a LLC PDN connection when a LLC application starts

-1) At PDN connection establishment, the PGW-C contacts the PCRF (IMSI, APN).
-PCRF selection is e.g. based on the IMSI.
+At PDN connection establishment prior to PGW-U selection, the PGW-C contacts the PCRF (IMSI, APN).
+PCRF selection is based on the IMSI, APN.
+Assumption is that PCRF selection for the tuple (IMSIAPN) leads to the same PCRF, DRA may take into account the APN is LLC.

+“LLC required” is not set within the IP-CAN session information sent from the PCRF to the PCEF The PGW-C performs PGW-U selection taking into account that “LLC required” is not set.

-2) The PCRF SPR/UDR downloads for that APN and that UE.
+3) The PCRF retrieves subscription data from the SPR/UDR for that APN and that UE.
 For this solution, the APN/UE combination is tagged in the SPR/UDR for "application dependent low latency".
 An alternative is that the local configuration of the PCRF (e.g. based on the APN) is used to determine that "application dependent low latency" is needed.

-3) The PCRF requests the PDN-GW to activate User Location Reporting or Presence Reporting Area reporting.
+If application detection is performed in the TDF steps 4a, 5a and 6a are followed.
+If application detection is performed at the PCEF, steps 4b and 5b are followed.

-4) The PCRF requests the TDF/PCEF to detect (and report) when traffic for the low latency application is detected.
+4a) The PCRF requests the TDF to detect (and report) when traffic for the low latency application is detected.

-5) When the low latency application is detected, the TDF/PCEF reports the event to the PCRF.
+5a) When the low latency application is detected, the TDF reports the event to the PCRF.

-6) Step 6a OR step 6b is performed:

-6a) The PCRF then modifies the QoS (of the default bearer) to e.g. QCI 80 ("low latency Mobile BroadBand), or requests the establishment of a dedicated bearer for low latency e.g. with QCI 80.
+6a)

-6b) A new indication is sent by the PCRF to the PGW-C to request the use of the low latency S/PGW-U for that UE & PDN connection.7) The PGW-C uses its DNS (or local configuration) to determine the appropriate S/PGW-U using APN and the UE's last reported eNB ID/TAI as inputs.
+A new indication is sent by the PCRF to the PGW-C to request the use of the low latency S/PGW-U for that UE & PDN connection.
+IP-CAN session information “LLC required” set is sent to the PGW-C, description in step 7 follows.

+4b) The PCRF provisions a PCC Rule (SDF template, “indication LLC required”) to instruct the PCEF to select a LLC PGW-U when a SDF matching the SDF is detected.
+The PCRF request the PCEF to report PCC Rule enforcement (LLC IP-CAN session).

+5b) When the low latency application is detected, step 7 follows.

+7) The PGW-C uses its DNS (or local configuration) to determine the appropriate S/PGW-U using APN and the UE's last reported eNB ID/TAI as inputs.
 This type of DNS enquiry is specified in clause 5.10 of TS 29.303 [4].

 8) If the DNS response (or use of the local configuration) indicates that a change of S/PGW-U is needed, then the relevant components of the procedures in Solution 6.x "Low latency PDN Connection mobility initiated by PGW" are used to cause the UE to establish a new PDN connection.
+The PCEF(-C) reports to the PCRF that a LLC PDN connection was requested.
+The PCRF stores at the SPR that a LLC PDN connection for this IMSI, APN is required.

 9) Step 9a OR step 9b is performed

-9a) If "make before break" is used, the PDN connection establishment will be routed to the existing PGW-C, and the PGW-C can use this 'duplicate request' as the trigger to select the low latency S/PGW-U. This procedure might be made easier if a "token" is sent to the UE in the PCO and the UE returns the "token" in the PCO in the subsequent PDN establishment procedure
+9a) If "make before break" is used, the PDN connection establishment will be routed to the existing PGW-C, and the PGW-C can use this 'duplicate request' as the trigger to select the low latency S/PGW-U This procedure might be made easier if a "token" is sent to the UE in the PCO and the UE returns the "token" in the PCO in the subsequent PDN establishment procedure